yaki-bcit/doc-virtualbox/docs/troubleshooting.md

 ---

-## Ubuntu Installer Starts Up in the Virtual Machine after Successful Ubuntu Installation
+## Ubuntu Installer starts up in the virtual machine after successful Ubuntu installation

 This means that the disk image is still inserted into the virtual drive.